Imagine a great play list, the wind in your face and the freedom of the…

 There are eleven sub-species of Canada geese.
 The four smallest species are called the cackling geese.

-You can swim with beluga whales in Churchill, Manitoba.
+You can kayak with beluga whales in Churchill, Manitoba.

 Churchill, Manitoba sees one of the largest annual polar bear migrations.